SoundStorm

-SoundStorm is a brand by Nvidia regarding to a SIP block integrating 5.1 surround sound technology found on the die of their nForce and nForce2 chipsets for x86 CPUs.
-It is also the name of a certification to be obtained by Nvidia when complying with their specifications.
+SoundStorm is a brand by Nvidia referring to a SIP block integrating 5.1 surround sound technology found on the die of their nForce and nForce2 chipsets for x86 CPUs.
+It is also the name of a certification to be obtained from Nvidia when complying with their specifications.

 Certification

 The SoundStorm certification ensured that many manufacturers produced solutions with high quality sound output.
 To achieve SoundStorm certification, a motherboard had to use the nForce or nForce2 chipsets and also include the specified discrete outputs.
 It was also necessary to meet certain sound quality levels as tested by Dolby Digital sound labs.

 At the time SoundStorm was the only available solution capable of outputting Dolby Digital Live, coveted in home theater PCs.

 Hardware

-The SoundStorm SIP block is said to consist of a series of fixed-function and general-purpose processing units providing a combined total of reportedly 4 billion operations per second.
+The SoundStorm SIP block is said to consist of a series of fixed-function and general-purpose processing units.
 A fully programmable, Motorola 56300-based digital signal processor (DSP) is provided for effects processing but with very limited support under DirectX on the PC.

 The DSP on the APU was normally driven by code largely derived from the 3D audio middleware company Sensaura.
 The Sensaura middleware was also used by the Windows drivers of nearly every sound card and audio codec other than those by Creative.
 Unlike the usual software implementations of the Sensaura code, the SoundStorm solution ran the same code on a hardware DSP, which resulted in extremely low CPU usage.
-It was also capable of realtime Dolby Digital 5.1 encoding.
+It was also capable of real-time Dolby Digital 5.1 encoding.
 Compared to other audio solutions of the day, the difference in CPU usage when running popular multimedia applications was as much as 10-20%.
 While the Audigy offers similar performance, it does so at a much higher price point, and only as a discrete add-in solution.

-The nForce2 APU was a purely digital component, and that motherboard manufacturers still had to use codec chips such as the 650 from Realtek for the audio output functions, including the necessary digital to analog conversion (DAC).
-After the demise of SoundStorm, codec chips such as the Realtek 850 have become standard integrated audio solutions, with audio processing functions offloaded on the host processor.
-As such, the quality of the device drivers is very important to ensure reasonably low host processor usage, without audio quality issues.
+The nForce2 APU was a purely digital component, with motherboard manufacturers still having to use codec chips such as the 650 from Realtek for the audio output functions, and to do the necessary digital to analog conversion (DAC).
+After the discontinuation of SoundStorm, codec chips such as the Realtek 850 have become standard integrated audio solutions, with audio processing functions offloaded onto the host processor.
+As such, the quality of the device drivers is important to ensure reasonably low host processor usage, without audio quality issues.